-17 Unique Things to Do in Ho Chi Minh City
+17 Unusual Things to Do in Ho Chi Minh City – An Expat’s Guide

 I can fully understand why most travelers opt to either spend a few fleeting days in the city or choose to skip Saigon altogether.
-But now that I’ve had the chance to live here for the better part of a year, I can honestly say that this city is well worth spending a chunk of time in.
-There are countless things to do in Ho Chi Minh City.
-From hidden speakeasies and cafes to some of the world’s best food to incense-filled pagodas, there’s more than enough activities and attractions to keep you entertained for days on end.
-You just have to know where to look – and luckily I’m here to help!
+But now that I’ve had the chance to live here for four years, I can honestly say that this city is well worth spending a chunk of time in.

-Anyway, if you’re bound for HCMC and already feeling confused, here’s my insider’s guide on unique things to do in Ho Chi Minh City.
+Anyway, if you’re bound for HCMC and already feeling confused, here’s my insider’s guide on unusual things to do in Ho Chi Minh City.

-17 Unique Things to Do in Ho Chi Minh City
+17 Unusual Things to Do in Ho Chi Minh City

 1. Explore the Shops in 14 Ton That Dam